Christine Schirrmacher: Biography

+From 2000 to 2023, she has taught annually at the “Akademie Auswärtiger Dienst” (Foreign Service Academy, formerly: Diplomat’s School) of the Federal Foreign Office in Berlin.
+She was member of the academic advisory board of the Federal Agency for Civic Education (BpB), Bonn/Berlin, from 2016 to 2024 a member of the board of trustees of the German Institute for Human Rights (DIMR), Berlin, and from 2006 to 2022 member of the board of trustees of the “Evangelische Zentralstelle für Weltanschauungsfragen” (EZW) of the Protestant Church (EKD).

 Guest lectures, as well as study and lecture tours, took her to numerous Islamic countries.
-Schirrmacher is involved in leading dialogue initiatives (as of 2017) such as letters of response to the “Open Letter from 138 Muslim theologians to the leaders of Christian churches” and at the invitation of the Yale Center for Faith and Culture of Yale University as well as at the follow-up conference “Loving God and Neighbor in Word and Deed: Implications for Muslims and Christians” or the “Berlin Forum for Progressive Muslims” (2011; 2013), a symposium of the Friedrich Ebert Foundation.
+Schirrmacher is involved in leading dialogue initiatives (as of 2017) such as letters of response to the open letter A Common Word Between Us and You from 138 Muslim theologians to the leaders of Christian churches and at the invitation of the Yale Center for Faith and Culture of Yale University as well as at the follow-up conference “Loving God and Neighbor in Word and Deed: Implications for Muslims and Christians” or the “Berlin Forum for Progressive Muslims” (2011; 2013), a symposium of the Friedrich Ebert Foundation.
 She has also served as an expert for the Human Rights and Humanitarian Aid Committee of the German Bundestag.

-One of the findings of the Institute of Islamic Studies she heads (as of 2007) is that no Islamic country today grants Christians real religious freedom.
-Rather, they would be socially discriminated against and harassed in numerous states.
-Those who convert from Islam to Christianity are sometimes even threatened with death (see Apostasy in Islam).
-Europe is also facing new challenges in the age of globalisation and migration.
-This also includes the preservation of religious freedom as “a trademark of Europe” (Tom Königs) within the framework of the liberal-democratic basic order.
-However, anyone who fights against them cannot claim freedom of religion for this.